SreekarJenepalli/Strategic-Legal-Practices/README.md

 ## Installation & Setup

-### Step 1 — Clone the repository
+### 1. Clone the repository

 ```bash
 git clone https://github.com/SreekarJenepalli/Strategic-Legal-Practices.git
 cd Strategic-Legal-Practices
 ```

-### Step 2 — Install all dependencies
+### 2. Install dependencies

 ```bash
 npm install --legacy-peer-deps
 ```

 > **Why `--legacy-peer-deps`?**
-> The `react-simple-maps` package (used for the US map) has not yet updated its peer dependency declaration for React 19.
-This flag tells npm to skip that conflict check.
-The package works correctly at runtime — this flag does not affect the app in any way.
+> `react-simple-maps` (used for the US choropleth map) has not yet updated its peer dependency declaration for React 19.
+This flag skips that conflict check — the package works correctly at runtime and there is no functional impact.

-You will likely see some deprecation warnings in the terminal — these are safe to ignore.
+You may see deprecation warnings during install — these are safe to ignore.

 ---